ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

   * [`poc-micro`](https://github.com/kcrane3576/poc-micro) [JHipster](https://www.jhipster.tech/) microservice

 # Prerequisites
-1. Jenkins running in Docker a docker container built from `kcrane121/maven-jenkins:blog`.
+1. Jenkins running in a Docker container built from `kcrane121/maven-jenkins:blog`.
 2. `seedJob` set up from Part 1.

 # Part 2 Goals
 1. Configure Jenkins to use [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines)
 as our Shared Library for executing jobs.
-   * As the number of jobs you use in Jenkins grows, the amount of duplicate code between jobs can become overwhelming to maintain as new requirements are introduced.
+   * As the number of jobs you use in Jenkins grows, the amount of duplicate code between jobs can become overwhelming to maintain while new requirements for all of your jobs are introduced.
 The Shared Library functionality within Jenkins allows you to consolidate the code you use within one repository to be shared across your jobs.
-2. Configure `seed.groovy` to create a Pipeline Job and Multibranch Pipeline Job per service.
+2. Configure `seed.groovy` to create a Pipeline Job (deployment job) and Multibranch Pipeline Job (test job) per service.
-3. Create `jenkinsJob.groovy` to be used by our services as the entry point into our Shared Library.
+3. Create `jenkinsJob.groovy` to be used by our micro services as the entry point into our Shared Library.
 4. Set up a [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) in `poc-micro` to use `microservice-pipelines` Shared Library.

 # Goal 1
-## Configure default Shared Library setup for Jenkins
+## Configure default Shared Library set up for Jenkins
 Since we will be using a Shared library, Jenkins needs to be set up to use our Shared Library.

    1. Navigate to `Dashboard` > select `Manage Jenkins` > select `Configure System` > scroll down to `Global Pipeline Libraries` > select `Add`